AdobeDocs/audience-manager.sv-SE/help/using/reference/boolean-expressions-tsb.md

 ---
-description: I den här artikeln beskrivs hur de booleska uttrycken AND, OR och NOT används i verktygen för Audience Manager.
+description: I den här artikeln beskrivs hur de booleska uttrycken AND, OR och NOT används i verktygen för Audience Manager-egenskaper och segment.
 seo-description: This article explains how the Audience Manager trait and segment tools use the Boolean expressions AND, OR, and NOT.
 seo-title: Boolean Expressions in Trait and Segment Builder
 solution: Audience Manager